o

 Papers should be written in English, formatted according to the Springer Verlag LNCS style in a pdf form, which can be obtained from https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines and not exceed 14 pages including figures, references, etc. If you use a word file, please follow the instruction of the format, and then convert it into a pdf form and submit it at the paper submission page.

-If a paper is accepted, at least one author of the paper must register the workshop through online registration before submitting a camera-read copy, and present the paper on site if an on-site workshop is held, or present the paper on line if any authors cannot attend the session on site or if on-line workshop is held.
+If a paper is accepted, at least one author of the paper must register the workshop at registration page before submitting a camera-read copy, and present the paper on site if an on-site workshop is held, or present the paper on line if any authors cannot attend the session on site or if on-line workshop is held.
 Without fulfilling this condition, the paper will not be in the proceedings.

 Ken Satoh, National Institute of Informatics and Sokendai, Japan